SNDK Stock Alert: SanDisk Falls Amid Broader Chip Pullback

 Meanwhile, crude oil (CLM26) rallied more than 3% to surpass $100 a barrel again after President Donald Trump cast doubt on the viability of the ceasefire with Iran, describing it as being on “massive life support.”

-The continued closure of the Strait of Hormuz feeds directly into inflation expectations, creating a challenging backdrop for high-multiple growth stocks like SanDisk.
+The continued closure of the Strait of Hormuz feeds directly into inflation expectations, creating a challenging backdrop for high-multiple growth stocks like SanDisk Corp.

 Should You Buy the Dip in SNDK Shares?